 I’m a Senior Lecturer in the Dept of Maths and Stats, Univ of Strathclyde, Glasgow, UK.
 I’m a member of the Marine Resource Modelling group, along with Mike Heath, Juan Bonachela, Dougie Speirs, and Robin Cook, and affiliated with MASTS.

 I spend a lot of time chasing after plankton with mathematical models (although at heart I’m rooting for the plankton to escape).
 There are two main themes running through my current work: first, given that climate-related changes in the ocean, atmosphere, and rivers can push on a marine ecosystem by a dozen separate pathways simultaneously, which of those pathways are the crucial ones?
-Second, what is the role of biological complexity (diversity, adaptability, behavior, life history) in large-scale patterns in the ocean?
+Second, what is the role of biological complexity (diversity, adaptability, behaviour, life history) in large-scale patterns in the ocean?

 Before oceanography (PhD, Univ of Washington, 2005) I studied comparative religion (MA, Univ of Colorado, 1998), with a focus on cross-cultural perspectives on the place of humans in the natural world and the history of British and American nature writing.
 I taught environmental humanities and animal studies at the Univ of Washington 2001–2013, and I remain very interested in First Nations responses to natural and historical unpredictability, mainly in anthropological and mythic/literary registers.